console-social-app/console-client/README.md

 environment and choose an API URL accordingly.
 Don't forget to replace the `production` URL with your deployed API's URL.

-### Bootstrap

-This template includes two different implementations of the classic Bootstrap library we know and love.

 #### `bootstrap`